ornato-t/flairchange_bot-api/README.md

 # Access
 Access to the API is free and open to all.
-As an anti spam precaution, the data is not loaded from the database on each API call but instead fetched and cached by the app for one minute, after that it gets refreshed.
-Because of this and other possible latency problems caused by u/[flairchange_bot](https://github.com/ornato-t/flairchange_bot)'s data gathering, the API may prove slow to react to real time flair changes.
+If you are interested in additional endpoints write a Reddit message to u/Nerd02.